icarogabryel/flote/README.md

 Flote's Evaluator uses a structure of a compiler's front-end to elaborate the component.
 It has a scanner, parser and a builder.
 This last one is responsible for build the component, an object that can be manipulated in Python and simulates the behavior of the integrated circuit.
 The model object it's a set of signals buses and uses event driven algorithm and dynamic programming to simulate the behavior of the circuit.

-Using the HLS side, you can create the component by hand.
+Using the HLS side, you can create the component "by hand".
 Also with the use of the Python package you can manipulate the signals and sava then in a waveform file.

+## Release

+Flote is in beta development.
+You can see the latest releases in [the GitHub repository](https://github.com/icarogabryel/flote/releases).

 ## To Do List